tealeeseng/ros2learn/Install.md

 ### Install each module
 This repository contains various modules that need to be installed independently:

 - **gym-gazebo2**: is a toolkit for developing and comparing reinforcement learning algorithms using ROS 2 and Gazebo.
 Follow the [instructions](https://github.com/AcutronicRobotics/gym-gazebo2/blob/dashing/INSTALL.md) to install it.
-May need to
+During "Compile the workspace" step, may need to
   ```sh
   pip3 install empy catkin-pkg lark-parser
   ```